true-wealth/3a-transfer-reference/index.md

 *   Year in date of birth is only 2 digits
     *   Since 3a is relevant until retirement age, there should be no cases of clients older than 100 years.
 *   Hard to read without a helper software
-    *   An online tool (client only, no data transmission) for encoding and decoding the transfer reference will be provided free of charge.
+    *   An online tool (client only, no data transmission) for encoding and decoding the transfer reference is provided free of charge (see below).
     *   Full specification is available for everybody interested.
 *   Information security
     *   It is a common practice already nowadays that client name, date of birth and in some cases even AHV-Number is included in the payment purpose.
 Data is only visible to those having access to payment information anyway.
 No additional communication channel needed.